RelentlessDiscipline/Web-Scraping-Text-Analysis-Project/README.md

 - Removing stop words
 - Removing common and rare words

-This project focuses on Sentiment Analysis and Descriptive Statistics, looking into r/wallstreetbets, who played a major role in the GameStop short squeeze that caused significant losses for a number of US hedge funds and short sellers for a duration of time in early 2021.
-In this project you will also find analysis of other interesting topics about philosophy, ethics, and religion.

-**Note**: The findings from this analysis may not reflect the views of the overall population, nor necessarily my own.

 Special thank you to Instructor Bill Chao for teaching the course! 🙌